 I’ve Never Trekked Before.
 Can I Do the Everest Base Camp Trek?

-Before committing to eleven days hiking in (generally) basic conditions, it’s a good idea to establish that you like hiking and don’t mind basic conditions, so that you can actually enjoy the experience when you do it.
+Before committing to at least eleven days hiking in (generally) basic conditions, it’s a good idea to establish that you like hiking and don’t mind basic conditions, so that you can actually enjoy the experience when you do it.
 Bank a two or, optimally, three-day hike to see how you feel about walking each day and being away from home comforts before committing.

 How Should I Prepare for the Everest Base Camp Trek?